 The main symptom is pruritus, especially of the palms and soles, which is followed by generalised symptoms.
 This usually occurs from week 25 of gestation.

 Jaundice is uncommon.
 However, when present, it arises 2-4 weeks after the onset of pruritus.

 - Aminotransferase activity can be increased by 20 times the normal level.

 - Raised gamma-glutamyltransferase activity is unusual but is indicative of MDR3 mutation or underlying liver disease unrelated to pregnancy.
 The key diagnostic test is a fasting serum bile acid concentration of greater than 10 mmol/L.

-Maternal morbidity is low.
-The importance of this disorder is the effects on the fetus.
-It can lead to chronic placental insufficiency which may result in anoxia, prematurity, perinatal death, fetal distress and stillbirth.
+Maternal morbidity results from pruritus and insomnia.
+The importance of this disorder is the effects on the fetus which can lead to prematurity, perinatal death, fetal distress and stillbirth.
 ICP often recurs in subsequent pregnancies.

 Further reading and references